 Although Tula carriers first gained cult-like popularity through hard core babywearing clubs, they are now becoming more popular in the mainstream, and for good reason.
 The owners of Tula pride themselves on offering safe, beautiful, easy-to-use, versatile, and long-lasting carriers.
-In our article, How to Choose the Best Baby Carrier, we describe the "holy grail" of baby carriers as a simple product that works from newborn through toddler-hood, allowing you to seamlessly shift carry positions, all while maintaining comfort for both baby and parent.
+In our article, Expert Advice for Picking a Baby Carrier, we describe the "holy grail" of baby carriers as a simple product that works from newborn through toddler-hood, allowing you to seamlessly shift carry positions, all while maintaining comfort for both baby and parent.
 With its simple design, the Tula delivers on all of these fronts.

 In comparison to other soft-structured carriers, the Tula was a stand-out, earning a 9 of 10 for Baby's Safety, matched only by the Onya Baby Outback

 and the Ergobaby Four Position 360 Carrier Teething Pad & Bib

 .
 When testing the safety of the carriers we review, there are three major points we look at: the ability to maintain a clear airway, the security of the carrier, and proper ergonomics.
 Even with a newborn, we feel that baby is very secure using Tula's Infant Insert.
 The padding of the insert provides complete support for head and neck to help maintain a clear airway.
 The body of the Tula comes up a few inches higher than the other carriers we tested, and that makes a huge difference in security and keeps baby close and comfy.
 The seat is also much wider than others we tested, keeping baby's legs in a natural "frog" position, preventing leg dangle.
 For more on the importance of proper hip ergonomics, check out this article

 The nice, wide seat and extra padding around the leg openings makes the Tula Ergonomic baby one of the most comfortable carriers for baby.